The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: Introduction and Review

 The delta-system method was used by Frankl and F\"{u}redi (\cite{frankl1987exact}, see Theorem~\ref{thm:Frankl-Furedi} below) to derive an asymptotic upper bound on the size of $\h^+$-free families for any fixed forbidden hypergraph $\h$, and is being continuously used to find exact solutions to various specific problems (see, e.g.,~\cite{furedi2014linear,furedi2014hypergraph,furedi2015turan,furedi2014exact}).

-\textbf{Random sampling from the shadow.} This method, introduced by Kostochka, Mubayi and Verstra\"{e}te~\cite{kostochka2015turan,kostochka2015problems,kostochka2014turan} in 2015, revolves around the idea of studying a family $\f \subset \binom{[n]}{k}$ by inspecting its lower shadow $\partial \f$, defined as the family of all sets of size $k-1$ that are contained in a set of $\f$.
+\textbf{Random sampling from the shadow.} This method, introduced by Kostochka, Mubayi and Verstra\"{e}te~\cite{kostochka2015turan,kostochka2015problems,kostochka2014turan} in 2015, revolves around the idea of studying a family $\f \subset {{[n]}\choose{k}}$ by inspecting its lower shadow $\partial \f$, defined as the family of all sets of size $k-1$ that are contained in a set of $\f$.
 The family $\partial \f$ is multi-colored by $n$ colors, where a set $A \in \partial \f$ is colored by the set of colors $\{i\in [n]: A\cup \{i\} \in \f\}$.
 Then, in order to upper bound the size of a family $\f$ that is free from some forbidden structure $H$, the method proceeds by three steps.
 First it is shown that the restriction on $\f$ implies that $\partial \f$ is free of a certain multicolored configuration.
 This is used to upper bound the size of $\partial \f$ using Ramsey-type theorems.
 Finally, the upper bound on the size of $\partial \f$ is leveraged into an uppper bound on the size of $\f$.

-The `random sampling from the shadow' method was used by Kostochka, Mubayi and Verstra\"{e}te to attack the Tur\'{a}n problem for expansion in the cases of linear paths and cycles~\cite{kostochka2015turan}, trees~\cite{kostochka2015problems}, and graphs with crosscuts of size two~\cite{kostochka2014turan}.
+The method of `random sampling from the shadow' was used by Kostochka, Mubayi and Verstra\"{e}te to attack the Tur\'{a}n problem for expansion in the cases of linear paths and cycles~\cite{kostochka2015turan}, trees~\cite{kostochka2015problems}, and graphs with crosscuts of size two~\cite{kostochka2014turan}.

 \textbf{The stability method.} This method allows leveraging stability results (i.e., results which describe the structure of almost extremal families with respect to some Tur\'{a}n-type problem) into `exact' results (which determine the extremal families exactly).
 The stability method was introduced by Simonovits~\cite{simonovits1968method} and developed by Mubayi~\cite{mubayi2007intersection} and others.
 The method proceeds by three steps.
 First an approximate result is proved, which shows that any family that satisfies the restriction cannot be `much larger' than the desired bound.
 Then the approximate result is used to obtain a stability statement which characterizes the almost-extremal families.
 Finally, the stability result is leveraged to obtain an exact extremal result.